Me-cha/LANDING-PAGE/README.md

     ```bash
    npm start

-Open http://localhost:3000 in your web browser to view the project locally
+Open http://localhost:3000 in your web browser to view the project locally.

+#Usage
+Feel free to explore the project and make any modifications as needed.
+If you have any suggestions or feedback, please don't hesitate to open an issue or submit a pull request.